dougalrm/aider-patterns-wow/data/docs/recognising_and_tackling_team-level_impediments.md

 ![A close-up of a chain link fence](Recognising%20and%20tackling%20team-level%20impediments_media/media/image1.jpeg)

-# Recognising & Tackling Team-Level Impediments (CDF Pattern)
+# Recognising & Tackling Team-Level Impediments